beancount/fava/fava/help/features.md

 ## Language

-You can change the language of the interface by specifying the `language` setting.
-Currently Fava supports English (`en`) and German (`de`).

-If no setting is specified, Fava tries to guess the language from your browser settings.
+You can change the language of the interface by specifying the `language` option.
+If no option is specified, Fava tries to guess the language from your browser settings.

 ## Documents upload